 In 2004 I finally listened to my inner Dickens and completed my first novel.
 For the next eight years I worked on both stage plays and fiction before turning exclusively to novel writing.

 Two literary agents took on three of my books, but no luck in each case.
 It was in 2014 that I began contacting independent publishers on my own.
-The long wait was finally rewarded, as my first novel was published in the fall of 2015--with eleven more since that time.
+The long wait was finally rewarded, as my first novel was published in the fall of 2015--with twelve more since that time.

 I live in Athens, Georgia with my wife Susan.
 We have two grown children and four granddaughters.